newhajinyoon/sf-script/READ ENGLISH.md

 4. `;`: The semicolon denotes the end of a command.
 Each command is separated by semicolons.

+5. '*' : Annotation.

+6. 'l : true' : When writing at the beginning of the code, 'log.txt' is generated.

 ## Example

 Below is an example of an `.sf` script that can be copied into a "summon.sf" file for use: